The application process

 - Information gathered from enquiries into your case

-You will be informed that you have been registered on the homeless queue on the housing waiting list to await an offer of accommodation (this can take several years).
+If we have a full duty to assist you, you will be informed that you have been registered on the homeless queue on the housing waiting list to await an offer of accommodation (this can take several years).
 You will be provided with temporary accommodation whilst you await your offer.

-The decision will explain the reasons in detail and provide you with information on how to request a review if you do not agree with how the decision has been reached.
+If we do not have a full duty to assist you, the decision will explain the reasons in detail and provide you with information on how to request a review if you do not agree with how the decision has been reached.
 You will need to begin to find your own accommodation if you are currently in temporary accommodation.